Best Buy exits Europe with Carphone sale

 He said Best Buy's investment had effectively paid to establish TalkTalk (TALK.L), a broadband service provider spun off by Carphone Warehouse in 2010, and now worth 2.4 billion pounds ($3.7 billion), more than twice as much as its parent.

-Ending the relationship would enable Carphone Warehouse to establish partnerships based on its mobile expertise with other retailers around the world, Taylor said.
+Ending the relationship would enable Carphone Warehouse to establish partnerships based on its mobile expertise with other retailers around the world, he said.

-Carphone separately said its like-for-like revenue rose 6.5 percent in the fourth quarter, beating analyst predictions of around 5 percent.
+Shares in Carphone rose to a three month high of 234 pence on Tuesday, and they were trading 13 percent higher at 230pence by 1043 GMT.
+The retailer separately said its like-for-like revenue rose 6.5 percent in the fourth quarter, beating analyst predictions of around 5 percent.
 It said it would exit the French market, where it is struggling.

-"We believe Carphone Warehouse has paid an extremely good price," Citigroup analyst Assad Malic said.
-"This now means that Carphone Warehouse can apply for a premium listing and FTSE Index inclusion over time."

 DEAL TERMS